tc39/proposal-regexp-unicode-property-escapes/README.md

 #### Why not support `:` as a separator in addition to `=`?

-Supporting multiple separators doesn’t add any value and as such the added implementation complexity (small as it may be) isn’t worth it. `\p{Block=Arrows}` works; there’s no reason to introduce another syntax for it other than compatibility with other languages which is an utopian goal anyhow.
+Supporting multiple separators doesn’t add any value and as such the added implementation complexity (small as it may be) isn’t worth it. `\p{Script_Extensions=Greek}` works; there’s no reason to introduce another syntax for it other than compatibility with other languages which is an utopian goal anyhow.

 Should the need arise, then support for the `:` separator can always be added later, as part of a separate ECMAScript proposal.
 If we add it now, however, there is no going back.